Nikola Jokic has 37 points, Nuggets beat Pelicans 113-108 - WHIZ News

-NEW ORLEANS (AP) — Nikola Jokic had 37 points and nine assists and the Denver Nuggets outlasted New Orleans in a tight fourth quarter for a 113-108 victory over the Pelicans on Friday night.
+NEW ORLEANS (AP) — Nikola Jokic had 37 points and nine assists and the Denver Nuggets outlasted the New Orleans Pelicans 113-108 in a tight fourth quarter Friday night.

 Eric Bledsoe had 16 points and nine assists, and Nickeil Alexander-Walker scored 14 points for New Orleans.
 But each time the Pelicans showed signs of pulling away in the fourth quarter, the Nuggets responded.